Make-Tarkov-Great-Again/MTGO-Launcher/README.md

 ### Multiple Mod Profiles

 Event Horizon introduces the concept of multiple mod profiles, allowing users to create and manage different sets of mods for their games.
-Each mod profile can have its own separate user-profiles, enabling users to customize their experience for different gameplay styles or preferences, just like exploring different galaxies.
+Each mod profile can have its own separate user-profiles, enabling users to customize their experience for different gameplay styles or preferences

 ### Auto-Updates for Mods

 Stay up-to-date effortlessly with the auto-update feature of Event Horizon.
-When a new version of a mod is released, the launcher will automatically download and install the latest version, ensuring you always have the most current enhancements and fixes, like a cosmic update from the center of the black hole.
+When a new version of a mod is released, the launcher will automatically download and install the latest version, ensuring you always have the most current enhancements and fixes,

 ### Seamless Management of Mods for MTGA

 Event Horizon simplifies the management of mods by providing the ability to handle mods for Make Tarkov Great Again.
-This compatibility allows users to organize and customize their mods for each profile independently, like arranging constellations in the night sky.
-Additionally, the launcher enables users to switch between these profiles in one click, eliminating the hassle of navigating through multiple interfaces.
+This compatibility allows users to organize and customize their mods for each profile independently.

 ## Planned Features